Endel Ruberg: Leather relief technique

 Ruberg created leather artwork in low relief using traditional leather tooling methods and in high relief using a technique he developed himself.
 The high relief technique relies on applying a homemade paste to the reverse side of a leather piece for support, and then wrinkling, twisting, squeezing the front side to form three-dimensional shapes.

 Direct contact with nature

-Ruberg worked mostly in the Laurentian forests of Quebec, in direct contact with nature.
+Ruberg worked mostly in the forest of the Laurentian Mountains of Quebec, in direct contact with nature.
 He valued the freedom and simplicity of nature, and felt that working outdoors was more inspiring and truthful to his art.
 The film critic Natalie Edwards, in reviewing the documentary Ruberg, describes Ruberg's austere work environment as complementing his simple philosophy of life: … the bird sounds, forest sights, rustic life, and devotion to nature create an atmosphere at one with the artist … we listen with openness to the simple unsophisticated beliefs of Ruberg as he speaks of the greater artistic value resulting from the simpler and more primitive handling of the work.